almovidhussaini/babylonclone/x/btcstaking/README.md

       transaction once the finality provider is slashed.
-3. Once the staking transaction is confirmed on Bitcoin, the BTC staker sends the staking transaction, its inclusion proof, slashing transaction, unbonding transaction, and unbonding slashing transaction to ybtc.
+3. Once the staking transaction is confirmed on Bitcoin, the BTC staker sends the staking transaction, its inclusion proof, slashing transaction, unbonding transaction, and unbonding slashing transaction to Babylon.
    This happens by the submission of a [MsgCreateBTCDelegation](#msgcreatebtcdelegation) message.
 4. The covenant emulators verify the transactions and submit their pre-signatures for the slashing transactions and unbonding transaction.